thiennp/frontend-mastery-hub/levels/64/README.md

-# Level 64: Authentication & Authorization
+# Level 64: Server-Sent Events

 ## Overview
-This level focuses on authentication & authorization and provides comprehensive learning materials, examples, and projects.
+This level focuses on server-sent events and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of authentication & authorization
+- Understand the core concepts of server-sent events
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns